pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/nbluro/ns-nbluro-ndis_udp_rsc_offload_net_buffer_list_info.md

 ### -field Receive.SegSize

-The size, in bytes, of the segments that were coalesced into the NET_BUFFER_LIST structure.
+The size, in bytes, of the individual segments that were coalesced into the NET_BUFFER_LIST structure.

 ### -field Value